-The forward-looking statements contained in this report or the documents incorporated by reference herein speak only as of their respective dates.
+The forward-looking statements contained in this Quarterly Report on Form 10-Q or the documents incorporated by reference herein speak only as of their respective dates.
 Factors or events that could cause our actual results to differ may emerge from time to time and it is not possible for us to predict them all.
 Except to the extent required by applicable laws, rules or regulations, we do not undertake any obligation to publicly update any forward-looking statements or to publicly announce revisions to any of the forward-looking statements, whether as a result of new information, future events or otherwise.

-You should also read carefully the factors described in the "Risk Factors" included in Part II, Item 1A of this Quarterly Report on Form 10-Q, Part I, Item 1A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 filed with the SEC on March 29, 2021 and Part II, Item 1A of our Quarterly Report on Form 10-Q for the three months ended March 31, 2021 filed with the SEC on May 13, 2021 to better understand significant risks and uncertainties inherent in our business and underlying any forward-looking statements.
+You should also read carefully the factors described in the "Risk Factors" included in Part II, Item 1A of this Quarterly Report on Form 10-Q in conjunction with Part I, Item 1A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 as supplemented by Part II, Item 1A of our Quarterly Reports on Form 10-Q for the three months ended March 31, 2021 and the six months ended June 30, 2021, to better understand significant risks and uncertainties inherent in our business and underlying any forward-looking statements.